cjdbarlow/Part-One/blood_gases.md

 Calculated variables include:
 * Bicarbonate
-Using the pH, CO<sub>2</sub> and the Henderson-Hasselbalch equation
+Using the pH, CO<sub>2</sub> and the Henderson-Hasselbalch equation.
 * Base Excess
-Calculated using the Henderson-Haselbalch and Siggaard-Anderson equation.
+Calculated using the Henderson-Hasselbalch and Siggaard-Anderson equation.
 Can be expressed in two ways:
   * Base Excess
   The amount of alkali that must be added to the sample to return it to a normal pH, at a temperature of 37°C and a PaCO<sub>2</sub> of 40mmHg.
   * Standardised Base Excess
-  As base excess, but calculated for blood of a Hb of 50g.L<sup>-1</sup>, which is thought to better represent the ECF as a whole.
+  As base excess, but calculated for blood with a Hb concentration of 50g.L<sup>-1</sup>.
+This is thought to better represent the ECF as a whole.

 ##Oxygen Tension
 Oxygen tension is measured with a **Clarke electrode**.
 This consists of: